Layr-Labs/eigenlayer-middleware/docs/OperatorStateRetriever.md

 | -------- | -------- | -------- |
 | [`OperatorStateRetriever.sol`](../src/OperatorStateRetriever.sol) | Singleton | None |

-The `OperatorStateRetriever` contract provides view methods that compose view calls from the registry contracts to surface rich state information.
-These methods are intended to be called by offchain infrastructure to prepare calldata for BLS signature validation through the `BLSSignatureChecker.checkSignatures` method.
+The `OperatorStateRetriever` contract provides view methods that compose view calls from the registry contracts to surface enriched state information.
+These methods are intended to be called offchain to prepare calldata for BLS signature validation through the `BLSSignatureChecker.checkSignatures` method.

 The contract traverses historical state records in the registry contracts ([`IndexRegistry`](./registries/IndexRegistry.md), [`StakeRegistry`](./registries/StakeRegistry.md), and [`BLSApkRegistry`](./registries/BLSApkRegistry.md)) to retrieve information about operators and quorums at specific block numbers.
 This historical data is essential for validating signatures against a fixed point in time, as operators may register for or deregister from quorums after signing data.